sergiofontes/lean-bem/README.md

 ### Why?
 1. It's more readable—the classes' names are shorter, (less) ugly and without (much) repetition.
-2. It denotes modifier classes as composables, which can be added or removed without much prejudice to the block.
+2. It denotes modifier classes as composable, which can be added or removed without much prejudice to the block.

 But there's more than meets the eye.
 Lean BEM methodology brings some old concepts back to the spotlight: cascade!